heysivaram/Semi-Autonomous-Rescue-Rover/README.md

 # Project Overview

-The **AI Semi-Autonomous Rescue Rover** is designed to assist rescue teams in disaster environments such as earthquakes, collapsed buildings, and hazardous zones.
+The ** Semi-Autonomous Rescue Rover** is designed to assist rescue teams in disaster environments such as earthquakes, collapsed buildings, and hazardous zones.

 The rover integrates **robotics, artificial intelligence, environmental monitoring, and health sensing** to detect survivors and hazards.